 The film has a great supporting cast, including Julianne Moore as Theo’s ex-wife, who is now a member of the resistance; and Michael Caine as an aging hippie.
 Danny Huston, Chiwetel Ejiofor, Charlie Hunnam, Peter Mullan round out the roster.

 The film’s end credits features the song “Running the World” by Jarvis Cocker which features the chorus “Cunts Are Running the World”.
 When I was at college, someone from the BBFC came to speak to our class, and told us that when Children of Men was sent for its BBFC rating, they agreed that it was a 15 certificate—but because the word “cunt” appears 12 times in the song, there was an internal debate about bumping it up to an 18.
 It only got through because it was the end credits, and they assumed most audience members would have left the theatre before hearing the repetitions.

-Special features include a new commentary by author and critics Bryan Reesman, a video appreciation by film historian Philip Kemp, a video essay by Kat Ellinger, and the featurettes from the old Blu-Ray, which include some input from the most likely coke-addled Marxist philosopher Slavoj Žižek.
+Special features include a new commentary by author and critic Bryan Reesman, a video appreciation by film historian Philip Kemp, a video essay by Kat Ellinger, and the featurettes from the old Blu-Ray, which include some input from the most likely coke-addled Marxist philosopher Slavoj Žižek.
 You’ll also find some deleted scenes, an image gallery, and a booklet with new writing on the film.